SignalIO-Team/docs/docs/index.md

 This card consists of the following fields:

-- Device Alias - device identificator
+- Device Alias - device identifier
 - Sensor Type - list of available sensor and actuators
 - Sensor Port - list of available digital/analog IO
 - Save actuator state - flag for saving actuator state (for example relay state can be saved and restored in case of power fault)